 Video learning is also a lot more engaging than just reading, and works for a much larger variety of learning styles.
 It’s a medium that suits all types of learners, whether you’re a visual or auditory learner, a linguistic learner, a social learner or a solitary learner – video training can give you the best of all worlds.

-2. Online training is low-risk and high-reward
+2. Online training is low-risk, high-reward and affordable

 Online video training means you can learn the things you need to know – and the things you want to know.
 Developing new skills should be fun, not a pocket-emptying weight on your shoulders.
-Jump online and learn at your own pace – anything from COVID-19 service tips to champagne essentials to health and wellbeing.

 3. Additional training boosts morale and helps maintain good workplace relations

-For many workers in hospitality right now, employment status may be uncertain.
-Many businesses have been forced to downsize – but when the industry bounces back (and it will!) staff will once again be needed in huge numbers.
 To make sure you’ve got your best foot forward, it’s going to be vitally important that you and your team members are as skilled as possible.

 Upskilling is good for businesses, but just as good for workers: it’s about feeling valued, embracing your passions, and realizing potential.
 As we talk about in more detail here, employees report much higher levels of job satisfaction when feel they have something to contribute, and that their contributions are recognized.
 Skill development empowers employees to make confident contributions to the workplace.

-In other words, invest in your staff and they'll invest in you.
+Invest in your staff and they'll invest in you.

 4. It's incredibly flexible